 - Eagle 20 EW at 4 to 6 fl oz/100 gal water for home orchards or landscape use.
 Do not apply within 14 days of harvest.
 Do not use on pear.
 Group 3 fungicide.
 24-hr reentry

 - Flint Extra at 2.5 to 2.9 fl oz/A. Do not use within 14 days of harvest.
 Injury may occur to Concord grapes if accidentally sprayed.
 Group 11 fungicide.
 12-hr reentry.

 - Fontelis at 16 to 20 fl oz/A. Do not mix with thinning agents or use within 28 days of harvest.
 Group 7 fungicide.
 12-hr reentry.

 - Gatten at 6 to 8 fl oz/A. Do not use within 14 days of harvest.
 Use caution near pears as Gatten may be phytotoxic.
 Group U13 fungicide.
 12-hr reentry.

 - Horticultural Mineral Oils (HMO).
 Generally effective from 1% to 2% volume to volume.
 Necrotic foliage may result if applied within 10 days of any sulfur application.
 Do not tank-mix with copper-based products when fruit is present.
 Do not use during freezing temperatures, above 90°F, or when plants are under heat or moisture stress.
 Do not use when foliage is wet because good coverage is essential.
 4-hr reentry.
 OJMS Stylet Oil at 1 to 2 gal/100 gal water.

 - SuffOil-X at 1 to 2 gal/100 gal water.

-- Trilogy at 1% of spray volume but do not exceed 2.5 gal/A. Poor control as a stand-alone product.
+- Trilogy at 1% of spray volume but do not exceed 2.5 gal/A. Not registered in Oregon.
+Poor control as a stand-alone product.